docker/scout-cli/README.md

           exit-code: true
 ```

-### Gitlab
+### GitLab

-Use the following pipeline definition as a template to get Docker Scout integrated in Gitlab CI:
+Use the following pipeline definition as a template to get Docker Scout integrated in GitLab CI:

 ```yaml
 docker-build: